SWITZERLAND 9 Days

 DAY 2

 • Depart to Lucerne.
-Zurich —> Lucerne is easy without a car.

-Trains leave Zurich HB often and take about 1 hour to reach Lucerne HB. <Learn more> on transportation options.
+• Zurich → Lucerne is easy without a car.
+Trains from Zurich HB run often and take about 1 hour to Lucerne HB.

-• Mount Pilatus cog railway ride.
-From Lucerne’s quay by the train station, take the popular lake steamer
+• From Luzern quay (by the train station), take the lake steamer to Alpnachstad (90 min).

-• When arriving at Alpnachstad, hop abroad the cog railway (which is the world's steepest cog rail) to the very top of Mount Pilatus. <Open May through November, weather permitting>
+(which is the world's steepest cog rail) to the very top of Mount Pilatus.

-with panoramic views of Lucerne's rooftops, the lake and the surrounding Alps.
+with panoramic views of Lucerne's rooftops, the lake, and the surrounding Alps.

 • It’s a four (4) km walk with a slight elevation gain.
 Start at Schirmerturm. <Route>